typedb/typedb/docs/pages/documentation/10-resources/faq.md

 ### Why am I getting ghost vertices?

 In a  transaction based environment it is possible to have one transaction removing a concept while another concurrently modifies the same concept.
-Both transactions may successfully commit if the backend is eventually consistent, e.g. [Janus Cassandra](http://docs.janusgraph.org/latest/common-questions.html).
+Both transactions may successfully commit in eventually consistent environment.

 The concept is likely to still exist with only the modified properties.
-When using the Janus Cassandra backend it is possible to safeguard against this by setting the `checkInternalVertexExistence` property to true.
+It is possible to safeguard against this by setting the `checkInternalVertexExistence` property to true.
 However, this will result in slower transaction as more reads will be necessary.

 ## Working with  Grakn